natixnetwork/streetvision-subnet/base_miner/README.md

 ### 1. Architectures and Training
 - **UCF/** and **NPR/**

-These folders contain model architectures and training loops for `UCF (ICCV 2023)` and `NPR (CVPR 2024)`, adapted to use curated and preprocessed training datasets on our [BitMind Huggingface](https://huggingface.co/bitmind).
+These folders contain model architectures and training loops for `UCF (ICCV 2023)` and `NPR (CVPR 2024)`, adapted to use curated and preprocessed training datasets on our [Natix Huggingface](https://huggingface.co/natix-network-org).

 ### 2. deepfake_detectors/
 The modular structure for detectors used in the miner neuron is defined here, through `DeepfakeDetector` abstract base class and subclass implementations.